briantparish/waterQualityProject/README.md

 3.)
 Rivers

-Since we have 3 people It might be cool for us each to analyze a specific source.
+Since we have 4 people It might be cool for us each to analyze a specific source.
+Maybe the 4th person can help with putting it together,cleaning data, quality control, pushes, admin master, etc

 Julie: Lakes
 ____:Rivers